SabeerR/SabeerR.github.io/README.md

 ## Main Focus: *Ayurveda and Home Remedies*

-Ayurveda is an alternative medicine system with historical roots in the Indian subcontinent.
+Ayurveda is an alternative medicine system with historical roots in the Indian subcontinent.Ayurveda is considered by many scholars to be the oldest healing science.
+In Sanskrit, Ayurveda means “The Science of Life.”
+Ayurvedic knowledge originated in India more than 5,000 years ago and is often called the “Mother of All Healing.”
+It stems from the ancient Vedic culture and was taught for many thousands of years in an oral tradition from accomplished masters to their disciples.

 ## Members
 <p align="center">Sabeer Ranjan<br>